ktg5/H370-HD3-Hackintosh-OC/README.md

 ## Note.
 My "custom" EFI is only built for systems running an Gigabyte H370 HD3, an i7-8700 CPU, and an Gigabyte RX 590 and with IGPU disabled.
 The reason why I'm talking about this is because in the config.plist, some settings may not match your configzation.

-Also you'll have to run [CorpNewt's GenSMBIOS application](https://github.com/corpnewt/GenSMBIOS) because all strings in `PlatformInfo/Generic` are all set to blank MAY cause issues when using services like iMessage and other iCloud services on your system.

 Any other things you want to change is all up to you, just make sure you know what you're doing.

 ## Installation process.